Mirabelle Arodi (Class of 2012): Working Towards a Healthier Future | Aga Khan Academies

 Indeed, the importance of these values to Mirabelle Arodi is obvious in her actions after graduation from the Academy.

-Moving from Nairobi to join the residential programme at the Aga Khan Academy Mombasa, Mirabelle Arodi has come leaps and bounds.
+Moving from Nairobi to join the residential programme at the Academy in Mombasa, Mirabelle Arodi has come leaps and bounds.
 She was one of many students at the Academy on financial aid and reiterates her gratefulness for the access it gave her to an excellent education.
-She joined the AKA Mombasa community in September 2010, and graduated in the Class of 2012.
+She joined the AKA Mombasa community in September 2010 and graduated in 2012.
 She was also awarded a full scholarship at The University of British Columbia (UBC) in Canada and is studying for a Bachelor of Science in Medical Biochemistry.
 She has had a very eventful university career so far, and hopes to graduate with her degree in the summer of 2016.

-Mirabelle also valued the advice she got in terms of preparing her for life in university and beyond.
+Mirabelle also valued the advice she got at the Academy in terms of preparing her for life in university and beyond.

 But Mirabelle valued her experience at the Academy for more than just getting her to university.

 “I think one of the most important values that the Academy instilled in me is critical thinking.
-My peers often ask me why I ask so many questions about everything and I believe this is a testament to the Academy encouraging critical thinking not only in academics through Theory of Knowledge (a mandatory multidisciplinary course taken by all students in the Diploma Programme), for instance, but also through involvement in other extra-curricular activities.
-I believe that always reflecting and analysing has helped me narrow down interests that I pursue in university, because I am able to discern why I am doing what I am doing, and how it will impact me and those around me.
+My peers often ask me why I ask so many questions about everything and I believe this is a testament to the Academy encouraging critical thinking not only in academics through theory of knowledge [a mandatory multidisciplinary course taken by all students in the Diploma Programme], for instance, but also through involvement in other extracurricular activities.
+I believe that always reflecting and analysing has helped me narrow down the interests I pursue in university because I am able to discern why I am doing what I am doing and how it will impact me and those around me.
 In doing so, I am able to get as much meaning and value out of every activity that I pursue.”

 Mirabelle is still actively involved in the local community at the UBC Okanagan campus.